 - Francis Marion University Campus Police Department (FMUPD) reserves the right to require fire, police or other security personnel for events at Francis Marion University.
 The need shall be determined based on the time, place, and type of event, anticipated crowd and any extraordinary requests from the requesting parties.

 - Law enforcement personnel may also be provided at the request of the sponsoring group.

 - Events requiring security coverage will not be permitted if adequate security is unavailable.

 - To allow sufficient security for the event, law enforcement personnel must be coordinated in advance with the Francis Marion University Campus Police Department.

-- is completed along with the other forms relevant to the space begin requested.
+- Is completed along with the other forms relevant to the space being requested.

 - All Special Event requirements outlined in the Student Handbook must be complied with including additional requirements when hosting large events.

 - The individual or group sponsoring the event is responsible for all applicable security charges.